Norwegian Airlines starts at Munich Airport

 European winter destinations

 Norwegian is continuing its popular flights to Malaga and Alicante this winter.
-Further north, the airline offers flights to Rovaniemi from December, where travelers can travel as far as the Arctic Circle.
+Further north, the flights to from December, where travelers can travel as far as the Arctic Circle.
 The seasonally limited connections offer winter tourists the opportunity to meet Santa Claus in magical Lapland.

-Munich Airport is one of the leading aviation hubs in Europe and continuously works to offer its passengers a wide range of travel destinations and high-quality services.
+is one of the leading hubs in and continuously works to offer its passengers a wide range of travel destinations and high-quality services.
 With first-class infrastructure and a strategic location, Munich Airport supports millions of passengers every year on their way around the world.